How?

 We also have an information technology industry that, twenty years ago, made the shift to cloud computing and pay-as-you-go SaaS.
 This was countering the complexity and cost of the-then client/server on-premise hardware and clunky perpetual software licences.

 Where are we now, twenty years later with SaaS?
 The answer is deep in a quagmire of complex systems.
-This is where the quest to add features by the SaaS publishers was bloated further by IT services firms, who being paid for billable people hours, have been motivated to introduce more complexity in order to maximise these hours.
+This is where the quest to add features many times each year by the SaaS publishers is driven in the mistaken belief that this is the best way to ensure year-on-year customer retention.

 Deep Work

-Similarly, and inspired by an earlier work by thought leader Nicholas G. Carr4, Newport, goes on to define the opposite of Deep Work as Shallow Work:
+Similarly, and inspired by an earlier work by thought leader Nicholas G. Carr6, Newport, goes on to define the opposite of Deep Work as Shallow Work:

 "Noncognitively-demanding, logistical style tasks, often performed while distracted.
 These efforts tend to not create much new value in the world and are easy to replicate."

-Of course, these books referenced here were written before AI dominated the headlines.
-We could now say that, as a general rule with current state AI technology, it has a role as Copilot in the pursuit of of Deep Work, but evolve into a Coworker in replacing human labour in performing Shallow Work.
+Of course, these books referenced above were mostly written before AI tech emerged.
+Today, AI has mostly an Augmentation role, as Copilot in the pursuit of Deep Work.
+Over time, AI will evolve into more of an Automation role, as Coworker to replace human labour in performing Shallow Work.

 References